wombleton/gitlaw-nz/acts/F/Family Proceedings Act 1980.md

     _buccal sample_ means a sample of epithelial cells from inside the mouth taken by a device, or provided by other means

     _certified copy_, in relation to an order of a court, means a copy of the order certified by the proper officer of the court to be a true copy

-    _charging order_ means a charging order made under [section 118][157]

-    _child of the civil union_ means, in relation to a civil union (including a void civil union), a child of both civil union partners, and includes, in relation to any proceedings under this Act, a child (whether or not a child of the partners) who was a member of the family of the partners to the civil union or void civil union at the time the partners ceased to live together or at the time immediately preceding the institution of proceedings, whichever first occurred

     _child of the de facto relationship_ means a child of both de facto partners, and includes, in relation to any proceedings under this Part, a child (whether or not a child of either de facto partner) who was a member of the family of the de facto partners at the time when they ceased to live together or at the time immediately before the institution of proceedings, whichever first occurred